Meet the Innkeepers

 We cook with our own organically grown herbs and vegetables whenever possible, and buy from local organic farmers when we can.

 We avoid using cleaning chemicals, deodorizers, fertilizers and pesticides, choosing instead to clean with natural and biodegradable cleaners like vinegar, citrus oils and baking soda.
 We’ve adopted the Green Hotels philosophy, which means we’ll forgo changing towels and linens as often if that is your choice, thus saving water and reducing wastewater.
 We warn guests with chemical sensitivities that we do our best to maintain an allergen-free environment, but offer no guarantees that nothing will affect them.

 Our in-room soaps, shampoos, conditioners and body lotions are organic and natural.
 Our soaps are hand made.

 Our home is smoke-free, though we keep ash trays outside to accommodate smokers.

 In consideration to guests who are sensitive to allergens, we do not accept pets.
-We do not even use potpourri.
+We do not use potpourri.
 We will remove down pillows from your room on request.

 “All was so easy and real.
 Nothing pretentious about this place.”